Please fill our feedback form.

 Please submit an extended abstract of up to 4 pages, including references, to the workshop chair at robotmappingws@gmail.com.
 For the paper template, please use the standard IEEE conference template.
 Submissions that are re-elaborations of recently published papers are welcome.
 The workshop will not have archival proceedings.
 All the submitted papers will undergo review by the organising committee and will be accepted based on their quality, merit and timeliness.

-Important dates – regular submission
+Important dates – extended submission

-• Deadline for final paper submission: To be announced.
+• Deadline for final paper submission: 30 September 2024 10 October 2024.

 Publication and dissemination